mariannedehasque/BCM/README.md

-# BCM
-Scripts for the British Columbian Mammoth (BCM) project
+Code and scripts used for British Columbia mammoth project.